Scout24/sqlstyle.guide/README.md

 These guidelines are designed to be compatible with Joe Celko's book to make adoption for teams who have already read that book easier.
 This guide is a little more opinionated in some areas and in others a little more relaxed.
-It is certainly more succinct where [Celko's book][celko] contains anecdotes and reasoning behind each rule as thoughtful prose.
+It is certainly more succinct where Celko's book contains anecdotes and reasoning behind each rule as thoughtful prose.

 SQL style guide by Simon Holywell is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Based on a work at [http://www.sqlstyle.guide][sqlstyleguide].

 ## General